swissquote/crafty/docs/05_Packages/01_crafty/Anatomy_of_a_preset.md

     tasks(crafty: Crafty): void

     /**
-     * This extension point is called when `crafty test` is executed, you can run your test runner at this time and return with a Promise.
+     * This extension point is called when `crafty test` is executed, you can run your test runner and return with a Promise.
      *
      * @param crafty The Crafty instance
      * @param input The input to the command